Why This Recipe Works

 - Using both cooked and raw asparagus adds a variety of textures and flavors to the salad.

 - Letting the dressed farro stand for a few minutes before serving allows it to absorb more flavor.

-- Pinch dried red chili flakes, or more as desired
+Pinch dried red chile flakes, or more as desired

 In the same saucepan, add the farro and stock and bring to a simmer.
 Season with salt and cook until farro is tender, about 30 minutes; add water if necessary to keep farro covered.
 Drain farro and transfer to a large bowl.
 Stir in peas and kale and let stand until peas are tender and kale is wilted.

 Meanwhile, in a medium bowl, whisk together the remaining 4 tablespoons olive oil along with the lemon juice and mustard.
 Season with salt and pepper.
 Fold vinaigrette into farro, add the cooked asparagus, almonds, scallions, feta, and remaining 1/4 cup raw asparagus.
 Let stand 5 minutes, then toss and serve.

 You can refrigerate the salad overnight and serve it chilled the next day.

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|